 Whether you crave a more clutter-free, minimal interior or simply want some extra spots to stash away occasional items or everyday detritus, it can sometimes be hard to work out where to store the seemingly never-ending accumulation of household items.
 And if your living space is small, or you have little in the way of built-in storage, it can sometimes be hard to see how to improve things without spending some serious money

 Take time to plan your furniture, considering the functions you need and use the most.
-Going bespoke will allow for a totally tailored finish, but you’ll also find stylish options on the high street, including at Ikea, John Lewis, Habitat, Heal’s and The Conran Shop.
+Going bespoke will allow for a totally tailored finish, but you’ll also find stylish options on the high street.

 In living spaces, opt for pieces that can double up as a discreet study area with a pull-out desk.
 Mila Podiablonska of Absolute Interior Décor suggests opting for coffee tables and ottomans with plenty of space beneath or inside to help you declutter, while sofa beds are great multi- functional pieces.